Why is understanding the difference between cybersecurity and threat intelligence important?

 • Spear phishing is a more targeted version of phishing, tailored to convince the recipient the request for information is legitimate and from a trusted source.

 • Cyber extortion, also known as ransomware attacks, is when bad actors take control of a system or network, encrypting the data to prevent users from accessing it.
-Viruses, malware, or distributed denial of service (DDoS) attacks are the typical method used to take over or overwhelm the target.
+Viruses, malware, or distributed denial of service (DDoS) attacks are the typical methods used to take over or overwhelm the target.
 A ransom is then demanded to unlock or not sell the data or stop the DDoS attack.

 • Unauthorized System Access is the act of hacking into and taking control of a computer system or network without the expressed consent of the owner.